sumilk/Mathematical_Foundations_For_ML/README.md

 Steps for integration with Factory:
 1. Extend the class LinearSystemsBase and implement the contract.
 2. Add the system_type from your class to VALID_SYSTEM_TYPES list.

+Other Algos:
+1. Steepest descent with constant and variable learning rates
+2. Finding maxima and minima using Hessian Matrix